 There is a growing number of people, who would love to live and work abroad to achieve a better work-life balance, higher flexibility and independence as well as lower cost of living.
 Unfortunately, they lack good visa options, that would make it easier for them to embark on a new life.

-All three countries have certainly launched interesting products that set a benchmark for other countries to follow.
-However, additional improvements are possible to achieve a truly comprehensive solution for digital workers.
+Antigua, Barbados and Bermuda, have set a benchmark for other countries to follow.
+However, further improvements are possible to achieve a truly comprehensive solution for digital workers.

 How to attract digital workers and entrepreneurs?